bruno78/popular-movies-app-v2/README.md

 You’ll add more information to your movie details view:

 * You’ll allow users to view and play trailers ( either in the youtube app or a web browser).
-* You’ll allow users to read reviews of a selected movie.
+* You’ll allow users to read movieReviews of a selected movie.
 * You’ll also allow users to mark a movie as a favorite in the details view by tapping a button(star).
 This is for a local movies collection that you will maintain and does not require an API request*.
 * You’ll modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.